sayyedrabeeh/Python-FullStack/Python/theory/Python/README.md

 If Python had only `list`, you could **simulate** sets and dicts using lists, but it would be **slower** and **inefficient**.
 So Python gives **specialized structures** to make your life easier and your code faster.

+If Python gave only list:

+To check if something exists → you’d have to scan one by one (slow).

+To avoid duplicates → you’d write extra code.

+To store key-value → you’d use two lists, which is messy.

+So Python gives us specialized tools → makes our life easier and programs faster.